 This would be a once-in-a-lifetime opportunity with many advantages.

-Working with schoolchildren would provide an excellent chance to interact with a newer demographic and better understand Chinese culture, history, and lifestyle.
+Working with schoolchildren would provide an excellent opportunity to engage with a new demographic and better understand Chinese culture, history, and lifestyle.

-It will also help you learn Chinese more quickly than usual because you will interact with other teachers and children of all ages.
+It will also help you learn Chinese more quickly by giving you opportunities to interact with other teachers and children of all ages.

-Schools are often relaxed and do not put too much pressure on the faculty.
+Schools are often relaxed and do not place undue pressure on faculty.
 Working in this type of environment can be highly gratifying and fulfilling.

 On the downside, it could be tough to adapt if you are not fluent in Chinese.

-Since China has overly restrictive internet access, it would be tough to access translators.
+Given China’s overly restrictive internet access, it would not be easy to access translators.

-Given their close community, it is also expected that most Chinese are not fluent in English and even refuse to speak sometimes.
+Given their close-knit community, it is also expected that most Chinese people are not fluent in English and may sometimes refuse to speak.
 Besides, work could be exhausting, as classes have significant student strengths.

 (ii) Colleges and Universities

-Teaching roles in universities are more challenging and require higher qualifications, such as a master’s degree in English or related fields.
+Teaching roles in universities are more challenging and typically require higher qualifications, such as a master’s degree in English or a related field.

 The number of lessons and working hours differs from university to university.
 Yet, because Chinese students study so hard at all levels of education.
 University is a time for them to unwind and enjoy life a little more.